b-fuze/anv-core/README.md

         - bytes: `number`
           - Bytes saved
       - Function to call when `external` is true to inform ANV of the status of the download.
 Has no effect if `external` false.
+    - options: `object`
+      - An optional options object for headers or whatever the stream resolver accepts
     - _Return:_ `object`
       - stop: `function`
-        - Called by ANV to stop downloading (if bytes are still)
+        - Called by ANV to stop downloading (if bytes are still) <!-- FIXME -->

 ### Class: StreamResolverWritable
 Inherits `Writable` stream class